Paediatric Epilepsy (PET) Training 2018

 Clear your diaries to attend this programme which offers opportunities for enhancing and bringing your knowledge up-to-date for caring for infants, children and young adults with Epilepsy whilst taking the opportunity to network with colleagues.

-The PET training is run by Paediatric Neurologists from the British Paediatric Neurology Association from the UK and local Paediatric Neurologists with administration support from the Starship Foundation.
+The PET training is run by Paediatric Neurologists and Paediatricians from around New Zealand with support from the British Paediatric Neurology Association, with administration support from the Starship Foundation.
 Starship Foundation will not be liable for any loss that may arise from the training conference.
 Fees are purely to cover the basic administrative costs, lunch, morning and afternoon tea.